ivanintelligence/ivanintelligence.github.io/projects/2d-to-3d-image-reconstruction-computer-vision-algorithm/index.md

 Despite the advancements in these techniques, there remains a lack of effective methodologies for reconstructing 3D models from 2D stereo images captured exclusively from the front, back, left, and right sides of an object at 90-degree horizontal rotations.
 This scenario differs from traditional photogrammetry, as the images are not taken from a continuous range of angles around the object, and it utilizes stereo vision.

-To address this gap, the proponents aim to integrate existing independent computer vision techniques into a unified process tailored to the challenges associated with these specific 2D stereo input images.
+To address this gap, this project aims to integrate existing independent computer vision techniques into a unified process tailored to the challenges associated with these specific 2D stereo input images.

 <h1>Development Phase</h1>